 While it’s great to keep in contact with your old friends, it’s also important to allow space for change and let new friends and experiences in.
 It just means you’ll have even more to tell your besties when you catch up!
 See change as an opportunity to experience new things and discover aspects of yourself you might not have known existed.
 It’s an adventure waiting to happen...

 You still have the space to make mistakes

 When we’re at school, we have the luxury to experiment with different courses, hobbies and interests to help us find out who we are and what we enjoy in a safe, secure space.

 That’s not over just because you’re no longer in school!
-You still have plenty of time to grow and find out what sort of hobbies and career makes you happy.
-Get a jump start with our careers quiz, it will help you prepare a list of fun new roles to investigate.
+You still have plenty of time to grow and find out what sort of hobbies and careers makes you happy.
+Get a jump start with our free career quiz, it will help you prepare a list of fun new roles to investigate.